-You can choose and subscribe to a DDoS protected DNS.
+You can choose and subscribe for a DDoS protected DNS.

 All plans provide unlimited Layer 3-7 DDoS Protection.
-Whichever you pick from them, you will be able to use 4 DDoS protected DNS servers, 21 Anycast locations and unlimited DNS records and DNS queries.
-For big companies, we recommend our Enterprise subscription with 1000 DNS zones that you can manage.
+Whichever you pick from them, you will be able to use 4 DDoS protected DNS servers, 50+ Anycast locations and unlimited DNS queries.
+For big companies, we recommend our DDoS Protection L subscription with 400 DNS zones that you can manage.

 It adds resilience, reduce the outage periods by answering requests even if the Master is down.

-To be safe, always choose quality service provider like ClouDNS.net.
+To be safe, always choose quality DNS service provider like ClouDNS.

 Hi, I’m Martin Pramatarov.
 I have two degrees, a Technician of Computer Networks and an MBA (Master of Business Administration).
 My passion is storytelling, but I can’t hide my nerdish side too.
 I never forgot my interest in the Hi-tech world.
 I have 10 years and thousands of articles written about DNS, cloud services, hosting, domain names, cryptocurrencies, hardware, software, AI, and everything in between.
 I have seen the Digital revolution, the Big migration to the cloud, and I am eager to write about all the exciting new tech trends in the following years.
 AI and Big Data are here already, and they will completely change the world!